LINK TO MONASH HEALTH SUPPORTS

 Under this initiative, each intern will meet with a Chat-er.
 Here is an introduction to each:

-rosemary compressed Rosemary McKimmish
+rosemary compressed Rosemary McKemmish

-Rosemary is a nurse & midwife with over 20 years’ experience in HMO Management and is passionate about the pastoral care of doctors.
-She has 2 daughters and a 4 year old grandson; she is a tragic Melbourne Demons fan and has belonged to the same BookClub for (OMG!)
-30+ years.
-She loves bush camping, canoeing, cooking for friends and very early morning walks with her Jack Russel terrier Lexie.
-Rosemary is currently the Wellbeing Officer.
+Rosemary is a registered nurse & midwife with over 20 years’ experience in HMO Management.
+She is passionate about the pastoral care of doctors and loves her role as the Monash Doctors Wellbeing Officer.
+She has 2 daughters & 3 grandchildren.
+She is a Melbourne Demons tragic & has belonged to the same Book Club for (OMG!)
+40+ years.
+She loves bush camping & caravanning, canoeing, cooking for friends and very early morning walks with Lexie, her Jack Russel terrier.